dr-jpk/weather-forecast/final_report.md

 | f1-score  |   0.88 |   0.52 |        0.8 |        0.7  |           0.8  |
 | support   | 464    | 134    |        0.8 |      598    |         598    |

-after modify the data loading part and update the input dimension in the Keras
+after modifying the data loading part and updating the input dimension in the Keras

 Confusion matrix:
 |   real/pred |   0.0 |   1.0 |